 *Information on the coronavirus is developing quickly.
 This post may become outdated.
 Please visit the CDC’s website or call MotherToBaby at 866-626-6847 to learn the newest information as it relates to pregnancy.

-With information about the new coronavirus coming out daily, you may wonder where you fit in all of it as a pregnant woman.
+With information about the COVID-19 pandemic coming out daily, you may wonder where you fit in all of it as a pregnant woman.

 Are there extra precautions you should take?
 Are you at a higher risk?
 What happens if you get it?
 Is it possible to transfer it to your baby?
 How can you protect your newborn?